albertodemichelis/squirrel/doc/source/stdlib/stdiolib.rst

 The file class
 ++++++++++++++

     The file class implements a stream on a operating system file.

-All methods of stream class are applicable.
+    File class extends class stream.

 .. js:class:: file(path, patten)